 - 1. Within one year, establish the position of Public Art Manager (in lieu of current Public Art Coordinator) whose salary is paid through the General Fund. - 2.
 Within two years, establish a Public Art Project Administrator staff position to support the increasing scope of projects and responsibilities of the Public Art Program. - 3.
-Within two years, reorganize the reporting structure of the Public Art Program and place it directly under the Deputy Chief Administrative Officer. - 4.
-Within three to five years, establish a professional Special Projects and Collections Administrator staff position to support special projects and oversee the care of the City's public art collection. - 5.
+Within three to five years, establish a professional Special Projects and Collections Administrator staff position to support special projects and oversee the care of the City's public art collection. - 4.
 Within six to ten years, consider establishing a Department of Cultural Affairs that would include the Public Art Program among other programs and special initiatives for non-profit arts and culture organizations, and upgrade the position of Public Art Manager to Public Art Director.